soot-oss/SootUp/README.md

 - Provides ClassHierarchy generation
 - CallGraph generation with different algorithms/precisions
 - Inter-procedural Data-flow Analysis with the IDE/IFDS framework enabled by [Heros](https://github.com/Sable/heros)
-- Applies/Enables simple transformations on retrieving a methods Body (see BodyInterceptor)
+- Applies simple transformations on retrieving a methods Body (see `BodyInterceptor`)
-- Provides serialization of the Jimple IR.
+- Provides parsing and serialization of the Jimple IR.

 ## Getting started
 [Documentation](https://soot-oss.github.io/SootUp/) and usage examples are available on Github pages.